-Accounts Payable Definition
+Accounts Payable: Definition

-Most purchases take place on credit, and under the accrual basis of accounting, the liability must be recorded at the time title passes for the assets purchased or when the services are received.
+Most purchases take place on credit, and under the accrual basis of accounting, the liability must be recorded at the time the title passes for the assets purchased or when the services are received.

 The total for accounts payable is taken to the credit side of the trial balance, its final destination being under the heading of current liabilities on the statement of financial position.

 In other words, it is an anticipated income, which a trader estimates by way of a certain percentage calculated on the closing balance of the sundry creditors.

-Provision for Discount on Creditors/Accounts Payable = 20,000 x 5/100 = $1,000
+Therefore, provision for discount on creditors/accounts payable = 20,000 x 5/100 = $1,000.

-Accounting Treatment of Accounts payable
+Accounting Treatment of Accounts Payable

-The amount of Provision for Discount on Creditors/Accounts Payable is an anticipated profit of the business while on the other hand, it is a decrease in the value of creditors.
+The amount of provision for discount on creditors/accounts payable is an anticipated profit of the business.
+At the same time, it is a decrease in the value of creditors.